Last Updated on December 31, 2022 by JaimeSays

 This post is sponsored by SpiritHub.com.
 Illinois and Nebraska residents can get 20% off any craft spirit purchases with Spirit Hub by using code “JAIME20” .

-Residents of Illinois and Nebraska, listen up!
-With regulations on bars changing far too often, some of us have really missed our favorite cocktails from our favorite bars.
+When you have children or more responsibilities at home, sometimes you really miss your favorite cocktails from your favorite bars.
 If you are looking for a way to recreate some of your favorite easy at home cocktails, or even trying to make some new ones, consider supporting a small business through SpiritHub.com.

 Because I have a pretty full arsenal of the regular stuff, I decided to use the specials that SpiritHub.com provides by purchasing more specialized spirits.
 So far, I have gotten Aquavit and Carthusian Herbal Bitters on SpiritHub.com.
 You may be raising an eyebrow wondering what sort of easy at home cocktails one could make with those.
 Lucky for you, I will share the recipes I’ve been making or created below.